whisthq/technical-interviews/hashtable/README.md

 ### Milestone 1

 In this milestone you will implement a static hashtable.
 It is static in the sense that you know ahead of time the expected number of elements to be inserted in the hashtable and can therefore allocate an appropriately sized hashtable for good performance.
-You may use external sources to figure out what an optimal size is.
+For reference, the optimal size of a hashtable is 30% larger than the number of keys that intend to be placed in that hashtable.

 ### Milestone 2

 In this milestone you will modify your code from milestone 1 so that the hashtable is dynamically resized as it fills up.
 The hash table should be made larger as more elements are inserted.
 You do not need to decrease the size of the hashtable if elements are removed.
 You are allowed to use external resources to figure out a good policy for when to resize.
 Please provide links to any resources you use.
 The resizing should be automatic; the user should not need to call a function to resize the hashtable.
-Your solution for this milestone does not need to be optimal, a naive solution will suffice.
+Your solution must run in O(1) time amortized, and that is the only requirement for the algorithm itself.

 ### Milestone 3

-In this milestone you will improve on your design from milestone 2.
-A naive solution from milestone 2 likely has a lot of extra data movement.
-Please sketch an improved design in a new markdown file, making sure to include your reasoning and any trade offs you have to make.
-We would like to see your thinking clearly communicated, but if you have time you are also welcome to implement your design.
-As a hint, think about the keys of your table.
+Will be discussed after the coding portion.

 ## How You Will Be Assessed

 For milestone 1 we are looking for clean readable code that passes the tests.
-We want to see your ability to write proficiently in C. For milestone 2 we also want to see clean code, but we also want to read your thoughts and analysis on why it may not be an optimal solution.
-For milestone 3 we are most interested in how you think about design and justify trade offs.
-If you have time to code your solution for milestone 3 that is great, but it is not required.
+We want to see your ability to write proficiently in C. For milestone 2 we also want to see clean code.
 If you are feeling rushed we would rather you spend more time clearly communicating your design than trying to get your code to work.

 ## Once You're Finished